mflaxman/blind-xpub/README.md

 * Quorum information (`1-of-2` in this case)

 If the HODLer of this seed phrase were malicious (or compelled by a government), they would not be able to reveal *any* privacy information.
-Also, because this is built on top of existing BIP32 paths, it is *already* compatible with many existing wallet and coordinator libraries (see [compatibility](#compatibility)).
+Also, because this is built on top of existing BIP32 path standards, it is *already* compatible with many existing Hardware Wallets and Coordinator libraries (see [compatibility](#compatibility)).

 Of course, this scheme requires that the blinded key holder be able to get access to the output descriptors in the event they are needed for recovery.
 Presumably, revealing this privacy information is well worth it to the original key-holder:
-* If the original key-holder is still alive but has lost access to `m` seed phrases, this allows them to recover their bitcoin.
+* If the original key-holder is still alive but has lost access to `m` seed phrases, this allows them to recover their otherwise-lost bitcoin.
 * If the original key-holder is now deceased, privacy is likely no longer their top concern (they just want the funds to make it to their heirs).

 A common use-case here might be a `2-of-3` with the following criteria: